stennety/mywebsite/_posts/2020-03-31-the-corona-chronicles-week-4.md

 * Completed the campaign mode in Beat Saber.
 A very proud achievement.
 * Managed to somehow tweak my wrist playing said Beat Saber game.
 So I was icing up for a couple days.
 It's fine now.
 * Upgraded my house twice in Animal Crossing.
-* Got two more shrines in Breath of the Wild.
 * Bought a GoPro Hero 8.
 Want to shoot some timelapses of the city during this time.
 * Bought my parents a Nest Hub Max and helped them set it up so we can video call more easily.
 * Organized several thousand old photos.
 Uploaded them to Google so they'll show up on my parents' new 'Hub.
 Started a shared family album on Google Photos for our extended family.